sun-umn/NCVX_Documentation/docs/_sources/settings/standard_parameters.rst.txt

 --------------------------------
 Boolean value.
 Default value: False

-By default, PyGRANSO's printed output uses the extended character map, so nice looking tables can be made.
+By default, NCVX's printed output uses the extended character map, so nice looking tables can be made.
 But if you need to record the output, you can restrict the printed output to only use the basic ASCII character map